sergevar/paulgrahamblog/cleaned/before.md

 [9] I did manage to think of a heuristic for detecting whether you have a taste for interesting ideas: whether you find known boring ideas intolerable.
 Could you endure studying literary theory, or working in middle management at a large company?

 [10] In fact, if your goal is to start a startup, you can stick even more closely to the ideal of a liberal education than past generations have.
 Back when students focused mainly on getting a job after college, they thought at least a little about how the courses they took might look to an employer.
 And perhaps even worse, they might shy away from taking a difficult class lest they get a low grade, which would harm their all-important GPA.
 Good news: users _don't care_ what your GPA was.
 And I've never heard of investors caring either.
 Y Combinator certainly never asks what classes you took in college or what grades you got in them.

-Thanks to Sam Altman, Paul Buchheit, John Collison, Patrick Collison, Jessica Livingston, Robert Morris, Geoff Ralston, and Fred Wilson for reading drafts of this.